httpdss/structkit/docs/funding.md

 - Answer questions in GitHub Discussions
 - Help other users in issues
-- Share STRUCT on social media
+- Share StructKit on social media
 - Write blog posts or tutorials

 ### Feedback and Testing